Animal Welfare

 Specific requirements allow measuring animal welfare

-In terms of animal welfare requirements, DER Touristik is guided by the criteria of the British travel association ABTA, among others.
-Based on this, we have developed and expanded the DER Touristik Animal Welfare Guideline.
+In terms of animal welfare requirements, DERTOUR Group is guided by the criteria of the British travel association ABTA, among others.
+Based on this, we have developed and expanded the DERTOUR Group Animal Welfare Guideline.
 Here we commit to the internationally recognised so-called Five Freedoms for supporting animal welfare in terms of adequate nutrition, species-appropriate living conditions, health maintenance, sufficient living space and species-appropriate behaviour.

 The Five Freedoms for assessing Animal Welfare according to John Webster